 Are you thinking of one of Australia's most popular plastic surgery procedures?
 Before you choose a doctor and schedule the procedure, make sure it's the right thing to do.

-From a mummy makeover to eyelid surgery, do your research.
 Follow these ten tips that will guarantee good plastic surgery.

 Before you research doctors or procedures, do some research about yourself.